joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

     	...
     </script>

-If your script does not detect the user’s browser type, the user might see unexpected behavior when playing SWF files in an HTML container.
+If your script does not detect the user's browser type, the user might see unexpected behavior when playing SWF files in an HTML container.

 </div>